lucasmartinsribeiro/Proffy/README.md

 Go to http://localhost:3000/ to see the result.

-Desenvolvido com 💜 por Lucas Ribeiro
+Desenvolvido por Lucas Ribeiro 💜